KTH/kth-node-react-common/MOBXUTILS.md

 This allows you to write simpler tests for your components, but you loose the chance to manipulate the store before it is used by the observer component:

 - Call `activateTestEnvironment()` in the beginning of your test-file.
-- You might still need to use `announceStore()` - in case you are not only accessing the integrated default store.
+- You might still need to use `announceStore()` - in case your components are not only accessing the integrated default store.

 > **Please note**<br/>Feel free to combine both approaches.
 If you want to change the content of the store inside your test, you still can use `createStore()` and `<MobxStoreProvider/>` in some of the tests.